Skip to main content

 Hedging

-In February 2024, Fortum set a strategic target to have a hedged share of rolling 10-year outright generation volume of more than 20% by the end of 2026.
+In November 2025, Fortum set a strategic target to have a hedged share of rolling 10-year outright generation volume of more than 25% by the end of 2028.
 The achievement of this target is updated once a year in connection with the Group’s full-year results.
-At the end of 2024, the hedged share of the rolling 10-year outright generation volume was approximately 18%.
+At the end of 2025, the hedged share of the rolling 10-year outright generation volume was approximately 19%.

 The reported hedge ratios may vary significantly, depending on Fortum’s actions on the electricity derivatives markets.
 Hedges are mainly financial contracts, most of which are electricity derivatives quoted on the power futures exchange and traded either on the futures exchange or with bilateral counterparties.
 As an additional liquidity risk mitigation measure, Fortum is mainly hedging with bilateral agreements, and the exposure on the futures exchange is clearly lower.
-Fortum continues to utilise dual channels for its hedging: bilateral arrangements and trading on the futures exchange, depending on market liquidity and financial optimisation.
+Fortum continues to utilise dual channels for its hedging: bilateral contracts and trading on the futures exchange, depending on market liquidity and financial optimisation.

 Generation

 The split of Fortum’s blended price based on its price area exposure of the normalised outright generation portfolio is approximately: Finland 46%, Sweden SE3 37% and Sweden SE2 17%.
-The volumes depend on various criteria such as outages, hydrology and other market dynamics.
+The volumes depend on various criteria, such as outages, hydrology and other market dynamics.

 Excluding potential effects from changes in the power generation mix, a 1 EUR/MWh change in the Generation segment’s achieved Nordic power price will result in an approximately EUR 47 million change in the segment’s annual comparable operating profit (assuming annual generation volumes on a normal level).